djax666/mystrombutton2mqtt/README.md

 ![Wifi Buttons in Devices](https://raw.githubusercontent.com/djax666/mystrombutton2mqtt/master/static/devices.png)

-The battery information will be updated after each button action or every 12 hours when the button does a hearbeat.
+The battery information will be updated after each button action or every 12 hours when the button does a heartbeat.

-Note that I don't have a Button Plus, so I didn't test it.
+Note that I don't have a "Button Plus", so I didn't test it.
 It is based on the API doc found on [myStrom](https://api.mystrom.ch/?version=latest).